Porter84/HarrisonJones/canvas/02-basic_usage_of_canvas.md

 ## The Grid

 The **canvas grid** is basically a **coordinate space**.
 Normally one unit in the grid corresponds to one pixel on the canvas.
-The origin of this grid is positioned in the top left corner at coordinate (0, 0).
+The origin of this grid is positioned at the top of the left corner at coordinate (0, 0).
 All elements are placed relative to this origin.

 ![Canvas drid](../images/canvas_grid.png)